Priyankawu/Basic_HTML_and_Javascript_1/README.md

 # Basic_HTML_and_Javascript_1

-Experiment with html and javascript
+Simple practice html and javascript assignments.